wwwssrt/python/README.txt

 I want to kiss a Ben.
-I want to kiss a Mi.
+I want to kiss a Mi forever.